Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 What This Means for Newcastle Tenants:

-Whether facing Section 21 now or Section 8 after May 2026, Food & Solidarity provides court accompaniment, monitoring, and collective action.
+Facing an eviction notice now?
+Food & Solidarity provides court accompaniment, monitoring, and collective action.
 Call 07393 101018.

-A Battle Won, but the War Continues
+A Battle Won, but the Fight Continues

-Food & Solidarity continues to run an Eviction Support Group, support members facing housing crisis, and campaign for the structural changes that would make these battles unnecessary.
-Read more about our campaigns and victories: what Food & Solidarity has won in Newcastle.
+Grace and her family kept their home.
+Food & Solidarity continues to run an Eviction Support Group, support members facing housing crisis, and campaign for the changes that would make these battles unnecessary.
+Read more: what Food & Solidarity has won in Newcastle.

-Join Newcastle's Eviction Support Group
+Join the Eviction Support Group

 Join Food & Solidarity Call for Help: 07393 101018